 Applications should involve one or more partners from outside of JHU.

 Applicants may focus their proposal on a single or multiple low- and middle-income countries (LMICs).
 Applications focusing on marginalized populations in the United States or American Indian (First Nations) communities are also accepted.

 Applications should be able to demonstrate potential impact and/or innovation.
 We recognize not all applications will have data – if that’s the case, explain to us how you think your idea will advance health equity.

 Teams are eligible to apply for an Impact Grant without previously applying for a Launchpad Grant.
 Please note, receipt of a Launchpad Grant does not guarantee a team will receive an Impact Grant.

 Letters of Interest due Aug.
 30, 2019 and proposals due Oct.
 11, 2019

 If you have questions, please contact firstname.lastname@example.org

 Previous Grant Awardees

-To understand previous research proposals funded by Healthier World Challenge grants, please see our Awardees page.
+To understand previous research proposals funded by Healthier World Challenge grants, please see our current Impact Grants in action.